 Conclusion – What a Doctor Must Do

-Because a doctor has limited time to become an investment expert, he/she is a target for distributors to increase their sales.
-Often mis-selling occurs and closed-ended funds, NFOs, ULIPs, etc are pushed.
+Because a doctor has limited time to become an investment expert, he or she is a target for distributors looking to increase their sales.
+Often, mis-spelling occurs and closed-ended funds, NFOs, ULIPs, etc. are pushed.

 The value derived in terms of an actionable financial plan puts the doctor in full control of their finances, with the comfort that the advice is unbiased and of the highest order.

 Ensure a SEBI Registered Investment Advisor works for you, because this assures you of high-quality service with a clean model, compared to commission agents.